carlosmscabral/demo-appint-veo3/README.md

 The user running the deployment script needs sufficient permissions on the target Google Cloud project.
 For simplicity, the **Owner** role (`roles/owner`) is recommended, as the script will be granting broad permissions to other service accounts.

 The script simplifies permissions by using the project's **Default Compute Engine service account** for all operations.
-To ensure this works, the script will automatically grant the `Editor` role (`roles/editor`) to this service account.
+To ensure this works, the script will automatically grant the following roles to this service account:

+- `Editor` (`roles/editor`)
+- `Service Account Token Creator` (`roles/iam.serviceAccountTokenCreator`)

 It also grants the `Cloud Run Service Agent` role to the project's **Cloud Build service account** to allow source-based deployments.